icomse/3rd_workshop_advanced_sampling/Thursday/README.md

 Note: For participants without Bridges2 access, please refer to this link: [https://github.com/icomse/3rd_workshop_advanced_sampling/blob/main/settingup.md](y) for environment setup instructions

-- In this tutorial, you will see Jupyter notebooks for each toy model of each path sampling method: TPS, TIS, RETIS, FFS and cFFS.
+- In this tutorial, you will see Jupyter notebooks for each toy model of each path sampling method: TPS, TIS, RETIS.
   - TPS = Transition path sampling
   - TIS = Transition interface sampling
   - RETIS = Replica exchange transition interface sampling
-  - FFS = Forward flux sampling
-  - cFFS = Contour forward flux sampling

 - Each of these Jupyter notebooks will use langevin_dynamics.py, which uses stochastic dynamics to sample between two states (i.e., A and B) of the potential energy surfaces (PES) we provided.